smartcontractkit/documentation/docs/External Initiators/building-external-initiators.md

 1. "X-Chainlink-EA-AccessKey"
 1. "X-Chainlink-EA-Secret"

-## JSON jobs (DEPRECATED)
+## JSON jobs (REMOVED)

-> ❗️ v1 Jobs are deprecated
+> ❗️ v1 Jobs are removed
-> The initiators for v1 Jobs are deprecated and will be removed for Chainlink nodes running version 1.0.0 and later.
+> The initiators for v1 Jobs are removed for Chainlink nodes running version 1.0.0 and later.
 Use [v2 jobs](/docs/jobs) instead.
 >
 > See the [v2 jobs migration page](/docs/jobs/migration-v1-v2) to learn how to migrate to v2 jobs.